Paul Goldschmidt Preview, Player Props: Cardinals vs. Mets

 Paul Goldschmidt At The Plate

-- Goldschmidt leads St. Louis in slugging percentage (.454) thanks to 44 extra-base hits.

-- Among qualifying hitters, he ranks 30th in batting average, while his on-base percentage ranks 19th and he is 56th in slugging.
+- Among qualified batters, he ranks 35th in batting average, while his on-base percentage ranks 22nd and he is 58th in slugging.

-- Goldschmidt is batting .400 with one homer during his last outings and is on a five-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.